maxdemaio/thelangbot/README.md

 - Note: Looking for translations from English to other languages of this page.

 If you find a great resource that others would benefit from you can submit a pull request to add it to the repository.
 If you have any questions or ideas please feel free to reach out to me on Twitter: [@maxwelldemaio](https://twitter.com/maxwelldemaio).
+All contributors will get the same perks as listed above for supporters!

 ------